dxw/archivist/README.md

 - `days` (integer)

-  The minimum number of days a channel must be inactive before being archived.
+  The minimum number of days a channel must be inactive before being warned.

 - `skip` (boolean)